-The easiest and most enjoyable way of accessing the park is to take the regular ferry crossing from England, complete with you own car in-tow – Brittany Ferries sail into Santander.
+The easiest and most enjoyable way of accessing the park is to take the regular ferry crossing from England, complete with you own car in-tow and Brittany Ferries sail to Spain and the ferry ports of Santander or Bilbao.
 Having your own transport is largely essential, if you’re looking to get the best from the region and all that’s on offer.
 The N-621 highway from Santander (where you’ll disembark the ferry) takes you not only to the Picos De Europa, but straight through the heart of the park.
 Take a map and as soon as you get your bearings, you’ll never tire of exploring all the hidden roads and byways that snake through the region, often leading to incredible views and vistas without even having to get out of the car.

 In addition, don’t pass up the opportunity to travel by cable car to some of the higher peaks – Fuente Dé in particular.
 The convenient and enjoyable cable car rides enable those who aren’t quite as taken with challenging mountains climbs the same opportunity to enjoy the breathtaking views from the top.

 As for accommodation, you’ll be able choose from the widest spectrum of option of perhaps any Spanish holiday destination.
 Village life in the small, secluded residential areas of the Picos De Europa park itself hasn’t changed for generations and is entirely unique.
 If you’d like to live how the locals do, you could find yourself a guest house or camping spot accordingly.
 However, you’ll also never be more than a short drive from more luxurious and modern accommodation, both in the park itself and its surroundings.